digbmc/germantown-y/_exhibits/pool-exhibition.md

 </p>

 <p class="hanging-indent" markdown="1">
-**Arleen Olshen:** Just for women.
+**Arleen Olshan:** Just for women.
 And it was wonderful.
 I mean, we'd all be with our towels, and everything was really cool, and we'd all hang out.
 And it was both Lesbian and Straight women that went and maybe there would be like, 20 women there every Tuesday night, and it was fabulous!
 That Y was wonderful back in the day and it would be great to see it open again.
 It really would.
 </p>

 <p class="hanging-indent" markdown="1">